h5py/h5py/docs/source/guide/hl.rst

 :meth:`Group.create_dataset`.
 Some of the more useful are:

 Compression
-    Transparent GZIP compression
+    Transparent compression
     (keyword *compression*)
     can substantially reduce the storage space
     needed for the dataset.
+The default compression method is GZIP (DEFPLATE), which is universally supported by other installations of HDF5.
-Supply an integer between 0 and 9.
+    Supply an integer between 0 and 9 to enable GZIP compression at that level.
     Using the *shuffle* filter along with this option can improve the compression ratio further.

+Error-Detection
+    All versions of HDF5 include the *fletcher32* checksum filter, which enables read-time error detection for datasets.
+If part of a dataset becomes corrupted, a read operation on that section will immediately fail with H5Error.

 Resizing
     When using HDF5 1.8,